Volkswagen Lupo: Lupo GTI

-The 1.6 L Lupo GTI, introduced for the model year of 2000, has been labelled a true successor to the Volkswagen Golf Mk1, one of the first true hot hatches.
+The 1.6 L Lupo GTI, introduced in the year 2000, has been labelled a true successor to the Volkswagen Golf Mk1, one of the first true hot hatches.
 The GTI can be identified by its fully body coloured bumpers and twin central exhausts.
 In March 2002, a six speed gearbox was added, together with improved throttle response, and was suggested as a competitor to the Mini Cooper, or the larger Volkswagen Polo GTI.

 The GTI features much more standard equipment which was not available on any other in the Lupo range, including bi-xenon headlights, 15 inch Bathurst alloy wheels and an off black interior.
 With a DOHC sixteen valve four cylinder engine producing 125 PS, the GTI had a top speed of 127 mi/h and could accelerate 0 to 60 mph in 7.8 seconds.

 Production figures

-More than 480,000 Volkswagen Lupo cars have been sold and produced through its lifetime.
+More than 480,000 units of the Volkswagen Lupo have been produced through its lifetime.

-The total production per year of VW Lupo cars is shown below:
+The total production per year of the Lupo is shown below: